-Tips For Sewing With Minky Fabric
+Frequently Asked Questions About Sewing With Minky Fabric

-What is Minky Fabric
+What is Minky Fabric?

 Minky Fabric is a synthetic fabric made out polyester.
 It is extremely soft and silky, similar to a velvet but softer like your favorite cashmere sweater.
 It is warm like fleece.
 Because it is a synthetic fabric, it is not breathable but is great for keeping warm in the winter.
 There are different types of minky ranging from a short pile cuddle minky to a long rose swirl or faux fur that are as luxurious as fur.